wesketchum/dunetrigger/docs/README.md

 lar -c run_triggerTPCInfoComparator.fcl -n ${N_EVENTS} -s ${TRIGGER_FILE_PATH} -o ${TRIGGER_COMPARATOR_FILE_PATH} -T ${TRIGGER_COMPARATOR_HIST_PATH}
 ```

-In this instruction, `${N_EVENTS}` specifies the number of events to process. `${TRIGGER_FILE_PATH}` denotes the location of the trigger data file, while `${TRIGGER_COMPARATOR_FILE_PATH}` points to the output art root data file location. `${TRIGGER_COMPARATOR_HIST_PATH}` indicates the location for the output histogram file.
+In this instruction, `${N_EVENTS}` specifies the number of events to process. `${TRIGGER_FILE_PATH}` denotes the location of the trigger data file, while `${TRIGGER_COMPARATOR_FILE_PATH}` points to the output art ROOT data file location. `${TRIGGER_COMPARATOR_HIST_PATH}` indicates the location for the output histogram ROOT file.
 The `run_triggerTPCInfoComparator.fcl` configuration file can be found in the `/srcs/dunetrigger/example` directory within the dunetrigger repository.

 ## Generate trigger information from simulated data with LArSoft

-Using the art root file generated at the `detsim` level, one can generate trigger information by means of the LArSoft trigger emulation software.
+Using the art ROOT file generated at the `detsim` level, one can generate trigger information by means of the LArSoft trigger emulation software.

 ### LArSoft trigger emulation from simulated data

-To perform the LArSoft trigger emulation, just execute the `run_tpalg_taalg_tcalg.fcl` file as in the previous [section](#how-to-run-the-larsoft-trigger-emulation) for the decoded art root file.
-Keep in mind that the input file, `${DETSIM_FILE_PATH}`,  is the art root file generated at the `detsim` level.
+To perform the LArSoft trigger emulation, just execute the `run_tpalg_taalg_tcalg.fcl` file as in the previous [section](#how-to-run-the-larsoft-trigger-emulation) for the decoded art ROOT file.
+Keep in mind that the input file, `${DETSIM_FILE_PATH}`,  is the art ROOT file generated at the `detsim` level.

 ```bash
 lar -c run_tpalg_taalg_tcalg.fcl -n ${N_EVENTS} -s ${DETSIM_FILE_PATH} -o ${TRIGGER_FILE_PATH} -T ${TRIGGER_HIST_PATH}